Weather hampers search efforts for missing fisherman

 A police spokesman said there has been “extensive searching” taking place over the weekend involving multiple agencies.

-“Poor marine weather forecasts are hampering search efforts on the water, with easterly swells in the area.”
+“Poor marine weather forecasts are hampering search efforts on the water, with easterly swells in the area,” the police spokesman said.

 “Police and other agencies will continue to monitor forecasts and as conditions allow, we will look to scale up efforts in the water.”

-The Whangārei Malayalee Association named Babu and Kumar in a post on Facebook on Saturday, and also requested for community support.
+The Whangārei Malayalee Association named Babu and Kumar in a post on Facebook on Saturday and also requested community support.

 The search for the men initially began with police search and rescue, a police Eagle helicopter and LandSar volunteers.